boryspaulewicz/bhsdtr/Readme.md

 7) etc.

-A broad class of meaningfully simplified models can be obtained just by restricting the values of the elements of the &gamma; vector when using the two new link functions.
+A broad class of models, some of which can be thought of as simplified in a meaningful way, can be obtained just by restricting the values of the elements of the &gamma; vector when using the two new link functions.
 For example, by using the 'log_ratio' link function and fixing all the ratios at log(1) = 0 we get, as a special case, the parsimonious SDT model as described in this great [paper](https://link.springer.com/article/10.3758/s13428-019-01231-3) by Selker, van den Bergh, Criss, and Wagenmakers.
-The &gamma; vector can also be constrained in other ways, in particular the constraints can be soft (i.e., priors with small SDs) which means that a continuum of more and more (meaningfully) simplified models can be obtained.
+The &gamma; vector can also be constrained in other ways, in particular the constraints can be soft (i.e., priors with small SDs) which means that a continuum of more and more simplified models can be obtained.
 Moreover, the effects of *numerical* predictors (e.g., presentation time, stimulus intensity) on the &gamma; parameters may have a reasonably intuitive interpretation or may not require a highly flexible polynomial to approximate the relationship well.

 In order to use the new link functions the appropriate name has to be specified when calling the *make_stan_data*, *make_stan_model*, and